-It’s OK if you’re still ensconced in the warming stews, chilis, and casseroles of winter and are bundled up at home.
-But when you, like the proverbial groundhog, poke your head out, just look at all those jubilant spry greens and vegetables at the market.
-Asparagus, peas, edible flowers, beautiful greens and so much more good-looking produce dominates as far as the eye can see.
+Spring is here at last!
+Celebrate the season by taking advantage of all those jubilant spry greens and vegetables at the market now.
+Look for asparagus, peas, artichokes, edible flowers, beautiful greens and the range beautiful spring produce on market shelves.
 So whether the spring greens and blooms salad above is calling your name or one of the following creations has your number, it’s time to start eating fresh veggies again, and reveling in them.

 Rich, nutty farro is the key to making this spring farro and feta salad so hearty and satisfying.
 The protein-packed grain is the ideal foil for bright spring produce, which here includes sugar snap peas, English peas, pea tendrils, asparagus and fennel.
 Meyer lemon lends its inimitable floral, sweet bouquet to the whole dish, and feta adds creaminess.
 It’s a dream salad.